eaprelsky/infodynamics/book/04_03_resistance_patterns.md

 As Batubara documented: "Students who have the cognitive style of independent fields obtain higher Mathematical Subject outcomes than Mathematic Subject outcomes students who have the cognitive style of field dependent."

-## The Information Physics of Resistance Fingerprints
+## The Information Dynamics of Resistance Fingerprints

-This research reveals a fundamental principle of information physics: **cognitive resistance is not uniform**.
+This research reveals a fundamental principle of information dynamics: **cognitive resistance is not uniform**.
 Different individuals have different resistance profiles based on their information processing architecture.

 **Field Independent Resistance Pattern:**
 - **Low resistance** to abstract, analytical information